 - A borrower who is 100% permanently disabled as determined by SSDI, SSI, or is the custodial parent or legal guardian of at least one dependent (regardless of age) who is 100% permanently disabled or handicapped as determined by SSDI/SSI.
 (Appropriate Documentation Required)

-The State also has the Palmetto Heroes Program for Police Officers, Fire Fighters, EMS, Teachers, Nurses and Veterans.
+The State also has the Palmetto Heroes Program for Law Enforcement Officers, Correctional Officers, Fire Fighters, EMS, Teachers, Nurses and CNAs, and Veterans, and SC National Guard (Active members; Army or Air.).
 Borrower(s) must meet SC State Housing’s First-Time Home Buyer requirements.
+3%, 30 yr fixed mortgage interest rate and up to $8000 down payment assistance ($5000 on an existing home/$8000 on a newly constructed home).

 USDA Loan: The USDA Rural Housing loan can only be used for homes located in federally designated rural areas.
-It provides 100% financing with no monthly PMI (Private Mortgage Insurance), and it allows the seller to pay closing costs.
-Credit score – low 600′s.
 Most of Laurens, Anderson and Pickens counties are eligible areas for this loan as well as outlying parts of Spartanburg and Greenville counties.
+This loan provides 100% financing with no down payment required, and a much lower PMI (Private Mortgage Insurance) premium than FHA.
+As of Dec.
+2014 the minimum credit score needed is 640.
 You must meet the same job requirements as noted for FHA loan.
 When searching for homes, your Realtor can advise you if a home is in a USDA designated area.